goodybag/mongo-sql/docs/query-helpers.md

 ### Helper: 'partition'

 Add an PARTITION BY clause.
 Can take either a string or an array of strings.
-For use with (over)[#helper-over].
+For use with [over](#helper-over).

 ```javascript
 // select depname, empno, salary, avg(salary) over (partition by depname) from empsalary;